imkoi/secs/README.md

 > Arch excluded from benchmark because its crashing on high amount
 > of entities

-> [!NOTE]
-> Secs create and add component performance could be improved with same
-> strategy that Leo and Morpeh use - pools of components.
-Current bottleneck is hashmap that map component type to its id

 ### Iteration speed - lower is better

 ---